Justin Turner Player Props: Red Sox vs. Yankees

 Justin Turner At The Plate

-- He has hit a home run in seven games this season (11.7%), homering in 2.7% of his plate appearances.
+- He has homered in 11.5% of his games this season, and 2.7% of his plate appearances.

-- In 31.7% of his games this year, Turner has had at least one RBI.
-He's picked up more than one in 10.0% and driven in three or more of his team's runs in one contest.
+- In 31.1% of his games this season, Turner has had at least one RBI.
+He's picked up more than one in 9.8% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.